apache/bookkeeper/site/docs/latest/admin/autorecovery.md

 When you initiate a manual recovery process, the following happens:

 1. The client (the process running ) reads the metadata of active ledgers from ZooKeeper.
-1. The ledgers that contain segments from the failed bookie in their ensemble are selected.
+1. The ledgers that contain fragments from the failed bookie in their ensemble are selected.
 1. A recovery process is initiated for each ledger in this list and the rereplication process is run for each ledger.
 1. Once all the ledgers are marked as fully replicated, bookie recovery is finished.